-Use a reliable VPN while torrenting—it will hide your IP address from the swarm and encrypt your data so your ISP doesn't know what you're doing.
+Using a reliable VPN while torrenting will hide your IP address from the swarm and encrypt your data so your ISP doesn't know what you're doing.

 Stay away from dead torrents.

-If a torrent only has a few seeders, you will most likely download the file slowly, and if there are no seeders, you will not be able to download the file at all.
-To achieve the greatest speeds, make sure you download a current torrent with a large number of seeders.
+If a torrent only has a few seeders, you will most likely download the file slowly; if there are no seeders, you will not be able to download the file.
+To achieve the greatest speeds, make sure you download a current torrent with many seeders.

 Observe BitTorrent Etiquette.

 Seed files after you have downloaded them, enabling others to get the data themselves.
 If you can't seed the file indefinitely, seed it until you've shared the same amount as you've downloaded (also known as having a 1:1 "ratio") before removing the torrent from your client.

 Benefits of Using the Right VPN

 As we have seen previously, torrenting may be risky if not handled effectively.
 You may torrent anonymously while protecting sensitive data using a VPN service.

 Here are some of the primary advantages of torrenting when using a VPN: